 the race HQ and start is.
 We recommend you do not park on verges outside Sheen Car Park.

-can see the area, route and terrain of the 13.1 miles.
+the area, route and terrain of the 13.1 miles.

-are made and official timings will be not be affected.
+made and official timings will be not be affected.
 There are obviously certain key points of the route

 where runners will need to be careful and ensure they follow directions or instructions from marshals or

-officials.
+race officials.
 Organisers cannot be held responsible for any incorrect times where runners have not

 Changing Area and Bag drop off